AdamMescher/am-comp-challenge-3/README.md

 Static Comp Challange 3 was a challenge given to showcase HTML/CSS strengths.
 It required the ability to take a static image and no additional resources and recreate as close to the originl designer's creation as possible.

-This was the most challenging HTML/CSS challenge I have undertaken to date but I feel as if I met the challenge head on and produced a worth recreation.
+This was the most challenging HTML/CSS challenge I have undertaken to date but I feel as if I met the challenge head on and produced a worthy recreation.

 ## Link to GitHub Pages